MRes in Chemical Biology and Bio-Entrepreneurship

 How to apply

 Please apply by completing and submiting the online Imperial College Postgraduate application form.
-The program you should select when completing the online application is under 'Department of Chemistry' and the course name is 'F1U3 - MRes in Chemical Biology of Health & Disease'.
+The program you should select when completing the online application is under 'Department of Chemistry' and the course name is 'F1U3 - MRes in Chemical Biology and Bio-Entrepreneurship'.

 Guidance on how to apply can be found on the Postgraduate webpages.